erincatto/box2c/docs/simulation.md

 bodyDef.isBullet = true;
 ```

 The bullet flag only affects dynamic bodies.
+I recommend using bullets sparingly.

 ### Disabling
 You may wish a body to be created but not participate in collision or